Exercise, Sport, and Health Sciences (ESHS)

 This course is designed to provide the student with the anatomical and biomechanical knowledge essential to conduct a systematic qualitative analysis of human movement in clinical, educational, performance, and wellness settings.
 Two hours of lecture, two hours of lab per week.

-This course prepares students to inform, educate, intervene and assist their campus peers to make healthy lifestyle choices.
+This course prepares students to inform, educate, intervene, and assist their campus peers to make healthy lifestyle choices.
 Upon completion of the course and Certified Peer Health Educator (CPE) test, students become a CPE with the Bacchus Network.
-Students meet once a week for 2 hours in class.
+Students meet once a week for two hours in class.

 Overview of the theories, concepts, and practical issues related to human behavior in sport, exercise, and physical activity.
 Topics include personality, motivation, anxiety and stress management, group and team dynamics, psychological skills training, imagery, goal setting, and exercise behavior/adherence.
 Typically Offered: Fall and Varies.